AaronWeyerNDSU/Dr.Wang_Research_Group/Project Board.kanban.md

   Add the recipe used to create the genesis slide under heading "# Recipes", subheading "## OG Recipe". be as detailed as you can be with how the material was synthesized.
 This will be vital as a starting point for characterizing this material.

+  Also add reman and XRD charts to the file as well, in their respective sections.

 ## In Progress
 - Investigate Noise in Measurements #lab #measurements #noise #AaronW